Estimated reading time: 5 minutes

 What do you do with your fruit tree prunings?

-Prunings are on our mind because the farm has been in full-on apricot pruning mode lately.
+Prunings are on our minds because during autumn the farm is usually in full-on apricot pruning mode.

-If your apricot tree is like the ones on our farm you might see the odd spot of Gummosis and the remnants of this year’s Blossom blight infection.
+Pruning is a great time to do a close-up health check of your fruit trees.
+If your apricot tree is like the ones on our farm, you might see the odd spot of Gummosis or the remnants of this year’s Blossom blight infection.

-Summer pruning is a good opportunity to remove diseased wood from the tree.
+Summer pruning is a good opportunity to remove this kind of diseased wood from the tree.
 In fact, it’s so important that it’s the first step in our foolproof 7-step pruning method.

 But then what?